-Official: pharmacy tied to meningitis outbreak may have broken state lawOctober 12th, 2012 in Diseases, Conditions, Syndromes /
+Official: pharmacy tied to meningitis outbreak may have broken state lawOctober 12, 2012 by Steven Reinberg, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—The company at the center of the ongoing meningitis outbreak appears to have violated Massachusetts law by producing and distributing large quantities of a contaminated steroid compound, a state health official said Thursday.